FTS-InfoTech/XMLPerformance-Swift/README.md

 ---
 **Modifications**

-Adopted code from Objective-C to Swift 2.
+Adapted code from Objective-C to Swift 2.

 **What is the License for the Tutorial Source Code?**